joaopeixoto13/OPTEE-RPI4/README.md

 After that, **extract the toolchain** to the working directory, create a directory called `toolchains` and insert them into that directory.

-If you run the command `ls`ypu should see:
+If you run the command `ls`you should see:

 ```
 arm-trusted-firmware